satheeshKOLA532/satheeshKOLA532/README.md

 - 👋 Hi, I’m @satheeshKOLA532
 - 👀 I’m interested in dsa,competitive programming,sql
-- 🌱 I’m currently learning c language
+- 🌱 I’m currently learning java language
 - 💞️ I’m looking to collaborate on linkedin
 - 📫 How to reach me linkedin.com/in/satheesh-kola-664a661b7